Description of VIR2REAL

 The QUERY PAGING command is issued (6.4 and later) to check the "Paging Alias" (HyperPAV alias) and "Paging HPF" (High Performance FICON, also known as Transport Mode) settings.
 The settings of these 2 values are shown in the output if either of these is not set to ON.
 If your storage system supports HyperPAV or HPF, it is recommended to change these settings to ON and change your SYSTEM CONFIG file so that these settings are enabled (ON) at IPL time.

-By default, the output is written to the console, but it can also be appended to a file by specifying the FILE argument.
+By default, the output is written to the console, but it can also be appended to a file or written to Rexx variables.

 - Requirements to run VIR2REAL